alanbork/ppick/README.md

 precise pick (ppick)
 =====
 ppick reads a list of choices from stdin (or command line) and outputs the selected choice to stdout.
 The choices can be filtered interactively before picking just by typing.
-Here, it differs from the well-known [pick](https://github.com/mptre/pick) command in that matches are exact, not fuzzy, which can make the filtered list a lot less confusing, and significantly shorter (especially if the list has a lot of punctuation) .
-Also it's source code is way simpler making it an easier base for other pick-clones.
+Here, it differs from the well-known [pick](https://github.com/mptre/pick) command in that matches are exact, not fuzzy.
+This makes the filtered list shorter and less confusing than the results returned by [pick](https://github.com/mptre/pick), especially if the list has a lot of punctuation.
+Also ppick's source code is way simpler than pick, making it an easier base for other pick-clones.

 Here are some of its (simple, but) great features: